Source code for pythresh.thresholds.regr

 from .base import BaseThresholder

 [docs] class REGR(BaseThresholder): """REGR class for Regression based thresholder.
 Use the regression to evaluate a non-parametric means to threshold scores generated by the decision_scores where outliers are set to any value beyond the y-intercept value of the linear fit.
 See :cite:`aggarwal2017clf` for details.
-Parameters ---------- method : {'siegel', 'theil'}, optional (default='siegel') Regression based method to calculate the y-intercept - 'siegel': implements a method for robust linear regression using repeated medians - 'theil': implements a method for robust linear regression using paired values random_state : int, optional (default=1234) random seed for the normal distribution.
+Parameters ---------- method : {'siegel', 'theil'}, optional (default='siegel') Regression based method to calculate the y-intercept - 'siegel': implements a method for robust linear regression using repeated medians - 'theil': implements a method for robust linear regression using paired values fallback : str ('ignore', 'warn', 'raise'), optional (default='warn') The action to take for thresholders when their criterion are not met.
+In these cases when set to 'ignore' on eval and fit all train data is set to inliers and the threshold is set to max of the train scores + eps.
+Passing 'warn' will do the same as 'ignore' but also produce a warning.
+If 'raise', the thresholder raises a ValueError. random_state : int, optional (default=1234) random seed for the normal distribution.
 Can also be set to None Attributes ---------- thresh_ : threshold value that separates inliers from outliers Examples -------- The effects of randomness can affect the thresholder's output performance significantly.
 Therefore, to alleviate the effects of randomness on the thresholder a combined model can be used with different random_state values.
-E.g. .. code:: python # train the KNN detector from pyod.models.knn import KNN from pythresh.thresholds.comb import COMB from pythresh.thresholds.regr import REGR clf = KNN() clf.fit(X_train) # get outlier scores decision_scores = clf.decision_scores_ # raw outlier scores # get outlier labels with combined model thres = COMB(thresholders = [REGR(random_state=1234), REGR(random_state=42), REGR(random_state=9685), REGR(random_state=111222)]) labels = thres.eval(decision_scores) """ def __init__(self, method='siegel', random_state=1234): super().__init__() self.method = method self.random_state = random_state
+E.g. .. code:: python # train the KNN detector from pyod.models.knn import KNN from pythresh.thresholds.comb import COMB from pythresh.thresholds.regr import REGR clf = KNN() clf.fit(X_train) # get outlier scores decision_scores = clf.decision_scores_ # raw outlier scores # get outlier labels with combined model thres = COMB(thresholders = [REGR(random_state=1234), REGR(random_state=42), REGR(random_state=9685), REGR(random_state=111222)]) labels = thres.eval(decision_scores) """ def __init__(self, method="siegel", fallback="warn", random_state=1234): super().__init__(fallback=fallback) self.method = method self.random_state = random_state np.random.seed(random_state)